-Echelle GUI User's Manual
+Chiron GUI User's Manual

-CTIO 60 inches Echelle
+CTIO 60 inches Chiron

-ECH60S-1.3
+CHI60S-1.2

-La Serena, May 2010
+La Serena, Jan 2011

 Contents

 Introduction 3

 Chapter 1: Getting Things Running 4

 1.1 Hardware Setup 4

 1.2 Software Startup 4

-1.3 Software Shutdown 4
+1.3 Software Shutdown 5

-Chapter 2: Main GUI Reference 5
+Chapter 2: Main GUI Reference 6

-2.1 MAIN_GUI > Exposure Progress (read-only) 6
+2.1 MAIN_GUI > Exposure Progress (read-only) 7

-2.2 MAIN_GUI > Temperatures (read-only) 7
+2.2 MAIN_GUI > Temperatures (read-only) 8

-2.3 MAIN_GUI > TCS (read-only) 8
+2.3 MAIN_GUI > TCS (read-only) 9

-2.4 MAIN_GUI > ASYNC / ERROR box (read-only) 9
+2.4 MAIN_GUI > ASYNC / ERROR box (read-only) 10

-2.5 MAIN_GUI > Exposure Setup (write) 10
+2.5 MAIN_GUI > Exposure Setup (write) 11

-2.6 MAIN_GUI > Exposure Control (write) 14
+2.6 MAIN_GUI > Exposure Control (write) 15

+2.7 MAIN_GUI > Preset modes 16

-2.7 MAIN_GUI > PlugIns (write) 15
+2.8 MAIN_GUI > PlugIns (write) 18

-Chapter 3: Plug-Ins Reference 17
+Chapter 3: Plug-Ins Reference 19

-3.1 Plug-Ins > DISPLAY 18
+3.1 Plug-Ins > DISPLAY 20

-3.2 Plug-Ins > GEOMETRY 20
+3.2 Plug-Ins > GEOMETRY 22

-3.3 Plug-Ins > LAMPS 22
+3.3 Plug-Ins > LAMPS 24

-3.4 Plug-Ins > IODCEL 24
+3.4 Plug-Ins > IODCEL 26

+3.5 Plug-Ins > SLICER 27

+3.6 Plug-Ins > FOCUS 28

-Appendix A: Header 25
+Appendix A: Header 29

 Introduction

-The following document is a reference to the CTIO 60 inches ECHELLE Software.
+The following document is a reference to the CTIO 60 inches Chiron Software.
 It provides a way of understanding both handling and capabilities.

 The software provides a Graphic Interface (GUI) for an easy manual operation; since the core of the software is ASCII-commands driven, using scripting is a natural way of handling the system.
 So, the user can use the GUI only or, if he/she prefers, can run the software fully based on scripts of any type (python, csh, tcl, cl, pearl or whatever the user prefer).
-See the scripting reference manual for scripting details (ECH60S-3.X)
+See the scripting reference manual for scripting details (CHI60S-3.X)

 The document describes how to startup and shutdown the software (chapter 1), and also how to operate the main and auxiliary GUIs (called Plug-Ins, chapter 2 and 3)).

 As complimentary information there is a description of the fits headers on Appendix A

+The CHIRON software system consist really in two applications: CHIRON itself, and CHIRTEMP, that takes care of all the temperatures of the system.
+So to startup/shutdown, we will refer to both independently.
+Note that CHIRTEMP should usually be running, even when the instrument is not in use in the sky, so the temperatures are always being logged

 Chapter 1: Getting Things Running

 1.1 Hardware Setup

-Before firing up the ECHELLE software there are two hardware parts that should be powered:
+Before firing up the CHIRON software there are two hardware parts that should be powered:

 - a) Orange monsoon controller

 - b) Comparison Lamps control box.

-The Lamps control box can be turned on after the software has started; it just should be powered when the observation is in progress!
+- c) Motor Control Box (slicer/focus)

+- d) Data I/O, RTD control (iodine cell, temperatures RTD)

+- e) Lakeshore temperature controller

 1.2 Software Startup

 The user should be logged into the observer's account.
 From the regular X window, there are three ways of starting up the software:

+To start CHIRTEMP

-- a) Icon: click on the desktop icon called "ECHELLE"
+- a) Icon: click on the desktop icon called "start_CHIRTEMP"

-- b) type in any terminal or console: "start_ECHELLE"
+- b) type in any terminal or console: "start_CHIRTEMP"

-- c) type, in any terminal or console: "start_application ECHELLE"
+- c) type, in any terminal or console: "start_application CHIRTEMP"

-The startup scripts (located on \$HOME/bin) will startup all the software components (detector controller, TCS and Lamps modules, for detail see document ECH60S-2.X (Software architecture)).
-The startup process consists of a series of xterm windows (green for the application, gray for panview, the detector controller server) showing the startup progress.
-During this process the Main GUI will remain with a busy cursor; once all is done the GUI will become active and the cursor will come to normal.

-For details on the startup scripts please see document ECH60S-2.X on architecture and maintenance

-1.3 Software Shutdown

-To shutdown the software there are four ways:
+In general you should start CHIRTEMP first.